Skip to content

 virtual_port specifies how clients can connect to this socket using connectP2P.
 It's very common for applications to only have one listening socket; in that case, use zero.
 If you need to open multiple listen sockets and have clients be able to connect to one or the other, then virtual_port should be a small integer (<1000) unique to each listen socket you create.

-Alternately you can pass an empty array.
+Alternately you can pass an empty dictionary.

-Returns: uint32
+Returns: uint32_t

 Read more in the official Steamworks SDK documentation